Locators in Selenium

 document.forms[index of the form].elements[index of the element]

-- index of the form = the index number (starting at 0) of the form with respect to the whole page
+- index of the form = the index number (starting at 0) of the form with respect to the entire page

-We shall access the “Phone” text box within Mercury Tours Registration page.
-The form in that page has no name and ID attribute, so this will make a good example.
+We will access the “Phone” text box on the Mercury Tours Registration page.
+The form on this page has neither a name nor an ID attribute, so it makes a good example.

-Step 1) Navigate to Mercury Tours Registration page and inspect the Phone text box.
-Notice that the form containing it has no ID and name attributes.
+Step 1) Navigate to the Mercury Tours Registration page and inspect the Phone text box.
+Notice that the surrounding form has neither ID nor name attributes.

-Step 2) Enter “document.forms[0].elements[3]” in Selenium IDE’s Target box and click the Find button.
-Selenium IDE should be able to access the Phone text box correctly.
+Step 2) Enter document.forms[0].elements[3] in the Selenium IDE Target box and click the Find button.
+Selenium IDE will access the Phone text box correctly.

-Step 3) Alternatively, you can use the element’s name instead of its index and obtain the same result.
-Enter “document.forms[0].elements[“phone”]” in Selenium IDE’s Target box.
-The Phone text box should still become highlighted.
+Step 3) Alternatively, you can use the element’s name in place of its index for the same outcome.
+Enter document.forms[0].elements[“phone”] in the Target box.
+The Phone text box will still be highlighted.

 Locating by XPath